Girlguiding Ulster

 Girlguiding Ulster is one of the nine regions of Girlguiding UK.
 Its headquarters are at Lorne House, County Down.
 In 2006, there were approximately 500 units across Northern Ireland.
+In early 2026, Girlguiding Ulster had 10,000 members across 625 units.

 In 1974, the Guides' headquarters in Belfast were burned down.

 Lorne House and Outdoor Activity Centre Girlguiding Ulster

 Lorne is a 21 acre estate in County Down with a variety of facilities for Guiding activities, including residential accommodation and campsites.